 Here are a few specific roles that benefit from measuring churn rate:

 - Business owners: Business owners should have a clearly defined USP for their business since it is an important factor in attracting new leads, addressing their needs, and converting them to customers.

 - Sales teams: Sales team members use unique selling propositions to explain why a customer should choose their company’s products or services and address objections that arise during the consultative selling process.

-- Marketing teams: Marketing teams use USPs to communicate what a company stands for through various marketing channels like brochures or on a website.
+- Marketing teams: Marketing teams use USPs to communicate what a company stands for through various marketing channels like brochures, on their website, or social media channels.